kartiksharma1205/Security_upramp_Writeups/Cloudbreach_Incident_Summary.md

 "sourceIPAddress": "45.67.89.123"
 ```

-✅ **Human takeaway**: They used the keys to impersonate an admin and unlock all the doors in the house.
+✅ **Takeaway**: They used the keys to impersonate an admin and unlock all the doors in the house.

 ---